 Adoption Agency: This is where you can keep general information about the agency, a copy of your adoption application, and a copy of your adoptive family profile.
 Here is where you can also keep copies of all the other paperwork you have filled out with the agency.

 Finances: The paperwork that will go into this section is a record of anything you spend in relation to the adoption.
 This could be information on the adoption fees and fees that relate to the birth mother as well.
 It is important to keep this section organized for yourself, but also for any tax purposes.

-Birth Parent Information: This should include all the birth parents you have matched with.
+Birth Parent Information: This should include all the birth parents you have connected with.
 You should also put here any communication you have between each of the birth parents.
 If the communication is online, then print out copies to keep for your records.